 How can I earn an honors distinction on my degree?

 - Completion of 12 credits at the lower (freshmen/sophomore) level.
-These can be fulfilled by taking Honors sections of General Education courses, including: Freshmen English, Western Civilization, Anthropology, Political Science, Psychology, and Sociology; OR, for students in the School of Science, Technology, and Engineering: Biology, Chemistry, and Math; OR any combination of both.
+These can be fulfilled by taking honors sections of General Education courses, including: Freshmen English, Western Civilization, Anthropology, Political Science, Psychology, and Sociology; OR, for students in the School of Science, Technology, and Engineering: Biology, Chemistry, and Math; OR any combination of both.

-What is the senior honors thesis?
+What is the honors thesis/capstone?